sohail69/MHD_mfem_practice/documentation/docs/source/inductionlessmhd.rst

 :math:`\phi = H_{q} \tilde{\phi}_{q}` (continuous approximation to discretised potential field)

-The discrete variables are denoted with a tilde over them, from inspection of the govering equations it can be seen that the  discretized equations have a block matrix structure as
+The discrete variables are denoted with a tilde over them, from inspection of the govering equations it can be seen that the  discretized equations have a matrix-vector structure as
 follows:

 .. math:: M_{ij} \dot{\tilde{Y}}_{j} + \left( K^{C}_{ij} + K^{V}_{ij} \right) \tilde{Y}_{j} = F_{i}
-   :label: blockmatrixstructure
+   :label: matrixvectorstructure

 In the matrix vector equation above :math:`M_{ij}` is the mass matrix, :math:`K^{C}_{ij}` is the constant/linear